Tresjs/.github/GOVERNANCE.md

 - Documentation
 - Translating docs to other languages
 - Helping other users on Discord
-- Creating tutorials or articles how you added 3D with TresJS to your Vue website
+- Creating tutorials or articles on how you added 3D with TresJS to your Vue website

 No contribution is too small, we are all here to learn and grow together.